starbeamjs/starbeam/docs/INVARIANTS.md

 No `<Provider>` is required.
 No store must be constructed and passed down through context.

-This is a corollary of sections 1 and 4 (there is no graph to register into, because there is no graph), but it's worth naming because it's the first visible difference to anyone arriving from a store-based library such as jotai or Redux.
+This is a corollary of sections 1 and 4 — there is no graph to register into, because there is no graph.
+It's named separately because it's the first visible difference for anyone arriving from jotai or Redux.

-The React adapter does provide a `<Starbeam>` component.
-Its role is strictly to supply an app-level finalization scope for services, not to enable reactivity.
-Reactive reads and writes work equivalently whether the component tree is wrapped in `<Starbeam>` or not.
-Services that require an app-level lifetime require `<Starbeam>`; plain reactive state does not.
+**Services are the exception that tests the rule.** A service is a reactive value whose lifetime exceeds any single component's.
+Something has to own that lifetime, and in React that something is the `<Starbeam>` component — not because reactivity needs it, but because a service needs an app-scoped finalization boundary.
+Reads and writes of plain reactive state work identically with or without `<Starbeam>` in the tree.
+Only code that depends on services requires it.

 ---